- Governor Appointed

 El Paso, Texas

 Kristen L. Cox is founder and president of Checkpoint Services Inc, a technology company in El Paso.
 She is a board member of the El Paso Children’s Hospital, University Medical Center Foundation, Texas Association of Historically Underutilized Businesses, Make-A-Wish Foundation of North Texas and the Austin Regional Office of the National Center for Missing and Exploited Children.
 Cox received a bachelor’s degree from Texas A&M University and master’s degree from The University of Texas at Dallas.
 She is president of the El Paso A&M Club; as well as a graduate of Partners in Policymaking, Leadership El Paso and Leadership Texas.
-She was appointed to the Council as a parent in March 2009 for a term to expire February 1, 2015.

 Stephen Gersuk of Plano is a business developer for Quantum3D Inc. He is past president of the Denton State Supported Living Center Family Association and a chair of the DSSL Volunteer Services Council.
 Gersuk received a bachelor’s degree from Virginia Tech University.
-He was reappointed to the council for a term to expire February 1, 2019.

 Cedar Park, Texas